elysiajs/documentation/docs/concept/explicit-body.md

 This allows Elysia to optimize body parser ahead of time, and reduce overhead in compile time.

 ## Explicit Content Type
-However, in some scenario if Elysia fails to pick the correct body parser function, you can explicitly tell Elysia to use a certain function by specifying `type`
+However, in some scenario if Elysia fails to pick the correct body parser function, we can explicitly tell Elysia to use a certain function by specifying `type`

 ```ts
 app.post('/', ({ body }) => body, {